Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: microsoft/dotnet:2.2-aspnetcore-runtime.
 Box 2: dotnet publish -c Release -o out.
 Box 3: Microsoft/dotnet:2.2-sdk.
 - [ ] Box 1: dotnet restore.
 Box 2: Microsoft/dotnet:2.2-sdk.
 Box 3: microsoft/dotnet:2.2-aspnetcore-runtime.

 ### You use WhiteSource Bolt to scan a Node.js application.
 The WhiteSource Bolt scan identifies numerous libraries that have invalid licenses.
 The libraries are used only during development and are not part of a production deployment.
 You need to ensure that WhiteSource Bolt only scans production dependencies.
 Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [x] Run npm install and specify the –production flag.
 - [ ] Modify the WhiteSource Bolt policy and set the action for the licenses used by the development tools to Reassign.
-- [x] Modify the devDependencies section of the project’s Package.json file.
+- [x] Modify the devDependencies section of the project's Package.json file.
 - [ ] Configure WhiteSource Bolt to scan the node_modules directory only.

 ### Your company creates a web application.
 You need to recommend a solution that automatically sends to Microsoft Teams a daily summary of the exceptions that occur in the application.
 Which two Azure services should you recommend?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [x] Azure Logic Apps.
 - [ ] Azure Pipelines.